AnnMahan2/annrepo/README.md

-The introduction of the first motorways, or limited-access highways, in Europe in the 1920s and 1930s paved the way for the modern highway system, prioritizing speed, safety, and efficiency for long-distance travel.
+The introduction of the first automated toll collection systems in the 20th century, such as electronic toll tags and automatic toll booths, improved efficiency and convenience for drivers on toll roads and bridges.